-Go to the Theater
+Go to a Theater Performance in Chicago

+Need more ideas of what to see in Chicago in 3 days?
+Go to a show!
 Chicago has a vibrant theater district comprised of more than 250 theaters.
 From world-class productions to comedy acts, some of the best actors and comedians in the world have graced the stages in Chicago.

 One of our favorite things to do in any city is explore the unique neighborhoods and districts.
 Throughout our Chicago weekend trip itinerary, we have featured some of the top Chicago districts – but we by no means covered them all.
-Some of the other places to explore are Chinatown, Little Italy, Lincoln Park, Wicker Park, Boystown and Roscoe Village.
+Some of the other places to explore in Chicago are Chinatown, Little Italy, Lincoln Park, Wicker Park, Boystown and Roscoe Village.

 How Many Days in Chicago?

-We have outlined a perfect plan for a long weekend in Chicago – but what if your trip plans include more (or fewer!) days?
+We have outlined a perfect plan for a long weekend in Chicago – but what if your trip plans include more (or fewer) days?
 No worries!
 Using our 3-Day Chicago Weekend Itinerary as a base, we are sharing our best suggestions for longer and shorter trips to the city.

 1-Day Chicago Itinerary